²»Á¼Ñо¿Ëù¹Ù·½

 The ²»Á¼Ñо¿Ëù¹Ù·½ is committed to working with Congress, the administration, state officials, and the industry to develop a long-term plan to make terrorism insurance available and affordable.

-The ²»Á¼Ñо¿Ëù¹Ù·½ has played an active role in fostering the program and assisting insurers and the federal government as the program is implemented.
+The ²»Á¼Ñо¿Ëù¹Ù·½ has played an active role in fostering the program and assisting insurers and the federal government with the program’s implementation.
 The ²»Á¼Ñо¿Ëù¹Ù·½ and its members have also testified before both houses of Congress on the need to extend the program.

-The ²»Á¼Ñо¿Ëù¹Ù·½ Property and Casualty Insurance (C) Committee and its Terrorism Insurance Implementation (C) Working Group recently adopted a model bulletin.
-The model bulletin provides guidance to insurers regarding rate filings and policy language that state insurance regulators would find acceptable to protect U.S. businesses from acts of terrorism.
+The ²»Á¼Ñо¿Ëù¹Ù·½ Property and Casualty Insurance (C) Committee and its Terrorism Insurance Implementation (C) Working Group adopted a model bulletin in 2020 which provides guidance to insurers regarding rate filings and policy language that state insurance regulators would find acceptable to protect U.S. businesses from acts of terrorism.
 The model bulletin describes important changes that are contained in TRIA and informs insurers regarding whether rate and policy form filings might be needed.

-The Working Group adopted the Model Disclosure Form.
+The Working Group also adopted the Model Disclosure Form in 2020.
 Insurers may use the form as drafted, modify the forms to meet individual circumstances, or use forms that are substantially similar.
-The U.S. Department of the Treasury (Treasury Department) worked with the Committee and the Working Group to assure that the disclosures satisfy the revised disclosure requirements in TRIA.
+The U.S. Department of the Treasury worked with the Committee and the Working Group to ensure the disclosures satisfy the revised disclosure requirements in TRIA.

 State insurance regulators began collecting data related to terrorism risk insurance in 2016.
 Additional information on that data collection process can be found on the ²»Á¼Ñо¿Ëù¹Ù·½ website.